demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/README.md

 #### Human Readable Output

->**In case the default URL is incorrect, you can override it by setting the "TAXII2 Service URL Address" field in the integration configuration**
+>**In case the defaut URL is incorrect, you can override it by setting the "TAXII2 Service URL Address" field in the integration configuration**
 >
 >### Server Info
 >|api_roots|default|description|title|